SiliconLabs/nfc/examples/nt3h2x11_i2c_write_tag_ndef/README.md

 | SDA | EXP 16| defined in [main.c](src/main.c) |
 | VCC | EXP 20| |

 In the case EXP 15 and EXP 16 are not connected, EXP 8 and EXP 10 are used for I2C.
-This applies to all xG21 devices.
+This applies to all xG21 radio boards.

 | NT3H2x11 Pin | WSTK EXP Pin | Note |
 | :-----: | :-----: | :----- |